-When the Current Position is greater than the Maximum Position value, the device cannot move in the positive direction (away from the motor).
+When the Current Position is greater than the Maximum Position value, the device cannot move in the positive direction(towards the motor).

-7.2.
 Movement Speed

 The movement speed of the device depends on device status and various speed settings.
 If the device has not been initialized by the home (T:1) command or by moving towards the home end of the device, movement speed will be constrained to fail-safe values.
-The home status of the device can be determined by reading the limit.sensor.triggered (T:53) setting (the binary command additionally requires a value of 103).
+The home status of the device can be determined by reading the limit.home.triggered(T:53:103) setting.